 In a small bowl or large measuring cup, mix the plant milk and vinegar together.
-Let this sit for 5 minutes to curdle, then stir in the honey.
+Let this sit for 5 minutes to curdle, then stir in the maple syrup.

 Grind up the oats in a food processor until it’s fairly fine.
-Measure 6 cups of the oat flour into a large bowl, then mix in the baking soda and salt.
+Measure the oat flour and tapioca flour into a large bowl, then mix in the baking soda and salt.

-Cut up the vegan butter into cubes and rub it into the flour mixture, mixing with your fingers until it’s well incorporated.
+Cut up the vegan butter or margarine and rub it into the flour mixture, mixing with your fingers until it’s well incorporated.

 Scrape the dough out onto a parchment-lined baking sheet.
 Use wet fingers to mold the dough into a round shape, and score the dough by pressing a deep cross or x shape into it so that the middle will cook evenly.